Best PayPal Alternatives For Freelancers. Payoneer, Wise, Instamojo, Stripe, Authorize.net, Xoom, Skrill, 2Checkout, Google Pay, UPI

 The system also offers simplified checkout and automated recurring billing completely free.

-Braintree is a PayPal service but operating independently than PayPal.
+Braintree is a PayPal service but operating independently of PayPal.

 Their pricing is simple and pretty much straightforward.
 Users can setup recurring billing for their clients.
 Payment is a breeze with Braintree because it accepts all sorts of payment methods, including PayPal, as an option to fund the transaction.

 Even though it’s a PayPal service, Braintree provides a more advanced list of features.
 Their customer support is robust, and security options are also reliable.
-Hence, whether you are a freelancer, blogger, or an online seller, one can consider Braintree.
+Hence, whether you are a freelancer, blogger, or online seller, you can consider Braintree.

-Skrill appears similar to PayPal because of their rates and fees.
-However, what makes Skrill unique is the simple interface, and the ability to pay for online games.
+Skrill appears similar to PayPal because of its rates and fees.
+However, what makes Skrill unique is the simple interface and the ability to pay for online games.

 Skrill offers a prepaid debit card that can be used anywhere, including ATMs.

-The good news about using Skrill is it can be used to play online games that require payments.
-Now that’s a good option for online gamers searching robust security in making payments.
+The excellent news about Skrill is one can use it to play online games that require payments.
+Now that’s a good option for online gamers searching for robust security in making payments.
 All you need is an email address to get started.

 2Checkout is a recommended PayPal alternative.

-For Non-US users is they enjoy better rates when accepting payments from customers through 2Checkout.
+Non-US users are they enjoy better rates when accepting payments from customers through 2Checkout.
 Users can send money to 87 currencies, eight payment types, 15 languages, including credit cards, debit cards, and PayPal.